quantex-oss/turing-model/README.md

 In many cases the valuations should be close to if not identical to those produced by financial systems such as Bloomberg.
 However for some products, larger value differences may arise due to differences in date generation and interpolation schemes.
 Over time it is hoped to reduce the size of such differences.

-Important Note:

-* IF YOU HAVE ANY PRICING OR RISK EXAMPLES YOU WOULD LIKE REPLICATED, SEND SCREENSHOTS OF ALL THE UNDERLYING DATA, MODEL DETAILS AND VALUATION.
-* IF THERE IS A PRODUCT YOU WOULD LIKE TO HAVE ADDED, SEND ME THE REQUEST.
-* IF THERE IS FUNCTIONALITY YOU WOULD LIKE ADDED, SEND ME A REQUEST.

-Contact me at quant@financepy.com.

 ## The Library Design